-In 1 we discussed using new technologies to reach out to prospective students.
+In Trait 1, we discussed using new technologies to reach out to prospective students.
 You can, however, also integrate those technologies into the coursework and the infrastructure of your school.

 Tools like Instagram and Snapchat can be used to share student achievements, promote on-campus events, and promote school pride.
 Faculty can even use these tools in their lessons and assignments.

 As a recruitment manager, you are actually on the front line, and you need to understand what prospective students need.
 Are you ensuring that those needs are conveyed to the faculty and staff in your school?

 If not, you should be.
 Use the first-hand information you have in your position to improve your campus.